Greg Privett is an anchor for WAAY.

-TV was still calling me, though.
-So, I went back to school -- this time to UNA where I majored in Journalism, Broadcast-Journalism and Radio-Television-Film.
+I went back to school -- this time to UNA where I majored in Journalism, Broadcast-Journalism and Radio-Television-Film.
 My experience there was fantastic.
 UNA even gave me the opportunity to intern in the Press Office of The White House.
 I worked right behind the blue curtain where you see daily news briefings.

 Stage 3 colon cancer interrupted my career.
 After surgery and chemotherapy, I gave up my job at WVTM in Birmingham to recover.